WouterKlein/boxwoodtest/README.md

 ### A crafty kind of wood

 If Mattioli and Parkinson considered boxwood primarily an ornamental plant “well adapted to weaving espaliers in gardens and dividing one space from another,”[^ref17] its slow growth rate had important industrial implications.
-Hardened through the process of gradual maturation, its timber acquired such valued qualities as durability and density, making it indeed similar to guaiacum.[^ref18] Boxwood, according to Soderini, could last “forever” and “was good for the printing industry and other fine woodwork.”[^ref19] Since it lent itself well to lathing, Gerard considered it particularly suitable for “dagger hafts, boxes, and suchlike uses.”[^ref20] Sixteenth-century Netherlandish rosary beads—true miracles of late Gothic craftsmanship—testify to these remarkable properties.
+Hardened through the process of gradual maturation, its timber acquired such valued qualities as durability and density, making it indeed similar to guaiacum.
+Boxwood, according to Soderini, could last “forever” and “was good for the printing industry and other fine woodwork.”[^ref19] Since it lent itself well to lathing, Gerard considered it particularly suitable for “dagger hafts, boxes, and suchlike uses.”[^ref20] Sixteenth-century Netherlandish rosary beads—true miracles of late Gothic craftsmanship—testify to these remarkable properties.
 These exquisite boxwood carvings, which often measure less than two inches in diameter, could represent on a tiny scale multi-figure biblical scenes without losing any of their dramatic intensity.
 <param ve-image
 	title="Sixteenth-century Netherlandish rosary bead (exterior)"
 	url="https://upload.wikimedia.org/wikipedia/commons/5/5c/Prayer_Bead_with_the_Adoration_of_the_Magi_and_the_Crucifixion_MET_DP371957.jpg">